Fare: New American

 Not Recommended For: Budget conscious diners who prefer casual comfort food, a family style setting, and less amenities.

-d'floret Restaurant is yet another Dennis Foy fine dining restaurant and one of the top two restaurants in Lambertville.
+d'floret Restaurant is one of Dennis Foy's latest fine dining restaurants and one of the top restaurants in Lambertville.

 Acclaimed Chef Dennis Foy has had his last five restaurants (all of them highly regarded fine dining restaurants) close in four years or less; Dennis Foy - Lawrenceville, Dennis Foy - New York, Bay Point Prim - Point Pleasant, Dennis Foy's - Point Pleasant, and EQ - New York.